Compressed gases and liquids are used for a variety of purposes at Vanderbilt University Medical Center. Some examples include:

 The "Medical Gas Safety & Emergency Response for System Failures" training course is available for medical center staff online in the VUMC Learning Exchange .

 - VUMC Safety Alert: Oxygen Gas Cylinders & Patient Beds

 - Compressed Gas Safety Links

-If you have questions about compressed gases or liquids, please contact someone in the VEHS Hospital & Clinic Safety Section or, if you work in a laboratory, contact someone in the VEHS Chemical & Laboratory Safety Section.
+If you have questions about compressed gases or liquids, please contact someone in the OCRS Hospital & Clinic Safety Section or, if you work in a laboratory, contact someone in the OCRS Chemical & Laboratory Safety Section.